stadiamaps/stadiamaps-mcp-server-ts/README.md

 ### Customize it!

 Just like a human, LLMs do better when given the right tools for the job.
-And just like a master craftsman, you'll probably need *some* expert knowledge to know how best to combine the right tools and materials.
+And just like a master craftsman, you'll probably need _some_ expert knowledge to know how best to combine the right tools and materials.

-Additionally, models have a context window limit.
+Additionally, models have a context limit.
 While there are advanced techniques to squeeze more out of this, you can only benefit by tailoring the MCP to the specific API functionality you need.
+Not to mention, it will be _much_ cheaper for you to operate with just the tools you need for a specific context.
+**Tool schemas are vast majority of the context cost, in a simple demo!**
+If you build the suite out to ~10 tools, you can end up with tens of thousands of input tokens.

-**This project is a starting point**, and we've left comments throughout noting our approach to building tools, and how you can tailor them for your use case.
+**This project is a starting point**, and we've left comments throughout [`index.ts`](src/index.ts) noting our approach to building tools, and how you can tailor them for your use case.

-If you think of something cool that you think others would like, let us know via an issue or PR!